-We compare the JBL LSR305 vs KRK Rokit 5.
-By the end of the guide, you will be able to understand which of these monitors will be best suited for your needs.
+I’ll compare the JBL LSR305 vs KRK Rokit 5.
+By the end of this guide, you’ll better understand which of these monitors will be best suited for your needs.

 KRK Rokit 5